 The first thing you need to do is to enlarge the pattern to the size that you want your painting to be.
 I wanted mine to be quite large so I had to have it enlarged a few times until it fit on 11″ x 17″ paper.
 The pattern in this tutorial fits 8 1/2″ x 11″ so you can increase or decrease the size as you like.
-I realized that the canvass I purchased was a little too large for this pattern but I proceeded anyway.
+I realized that the canvas I purchased was a little too large for this pattern but I proceeded anyway.
 I was able to get my pattern enlarged at my local office supply store.
 Once that was done I was able to proceed.

 Step 2: Paint Your Own Christmas Angels

-Using your palette knife or dry wall knife spread a coat of the dry wall compound or modeling paste on the canvass or board that you chose.
+Using your palette knife or dry wall knife spread a coat of the dry wall compound or modeling paste on the canvas or board that you chose.
 It prevents the paint from soaking through and provides some texture for the canvass.
 Wait for it to dry.
 It shouldn’t take too long.

 Step 3: Paint Your Own Christmas Angels

-Once the Compound has dried, Paint the entire canvass black using the black acrylic paint.
+Once the Compound has dried, Paint the entire canvas black using the black acrylic paint.
 I find it easier to purchase my paints from my affiliate, Amazon, because I get them fast and can always find the colors I need.
 It seems like every time I go to my local craft store they are out of stock of a lot of the paint colors I need so I just order them online.
-Wait for the canvass to dry completely before moving on to the next step.
+Wait for the canvas to dry completely before moving on to the next step.
 These are water based paints and dry quickly so it shouldn’t take too long before moving on to step 4.

 Step 4: Paint Your Own Christmas Angels

-Take the enlarged pattern and trace it onto the black canvass using the white transfer paper.
+Take the enlarged pattern and trace it onto the black canvas using the white transfer paper.
 Once the transfer has been complete remove the paper and the pattern.
 Paint the the angel’s skin the desired flesh tone.
 I simply used Delta Creative Ceramcoat Acrylic Paint in Fleshtone for my angels skin.